 As we’ve always said, Financial Independence is for everyone.
 However, geoarbitrage is a powerful FI tool.
 The vast costs of living, price inequality, asymmetrical taxes, and the ilk; where you live makes a significant difference on your journey to FI.
-So, just like we did last year – we put together a Top 10 Best Cities for Financial Independence list, updated with some new parameters and changes in the national financial landscape (notably COVID):
+So, just like we did last year – we put together a Top 10 Best Cities for Financial Independence list, updated with some new parameters and changes in the national financial landscape (notably the COVID-19 pandemic):

 - Cost of Living

 - Highest COVID-19 Economic Rebound (if they ranked in the Top 10)

 - Most Technologically Advanced (Smart) Cities (if they ranked in the Top 10)

 *QoL (Quality of Living) Index is a mathematical result consisting of a formula of the following variables: Purchasing Power, Rent, House to Price Income Ratio, Cost of Living, Safety, Traffic Time, Pollution, Climate